CZT0/OpenAI-Parallel-Toolkit/README_EN.md

 ## Usage

-Three usage methods are currently provided:
+There are currently three ways to use this:

-1. Parallel processing of a dataset, supporting continued operation after interruption.
+1. Process a dataset in parallel, supporting resumption after interruption.
-2. Process multiple data simultaneously in the code.
+2. Handle multiple data points simultaneously in code.
-3. Process a single data item in the code.
+3. Handle a single data point in code.

-### 1. Parallel Processing of Dataset
+### 1. Processing a Dataset

+#### Dataset Format

-The input and output of the data are in jsonl format.
+Both input and output data use the jsonl format.

-Example of input file `input.jsonl` format:
+Input file `input.jsonl` example, note that the index is a string:

 ```json lines
 {"index": "0", "instruction": "Translate this sentence into English", "input": "今天天气真好"}